CianMRoche/AstroWiki/Instrumentation and methods/Instrumentation and methods - Questions.md

 **What are "apparent magnitude," "absolute magnitude" and "bolometric magnitude"?
 What are U,B and V colors?**
 See the inset magnitudes file:
 ![[Magnitudes]]

+## 160
+**Briefly describe the main objectives and capabilities of the following astronomical observatories** I wont link them all individually here, see [[Observatories]] for all.